Secure Browser Access to code-server VSCode Behind Pomerium

 This guide shows you how to secure code-server with Pomerium.
 Here are the steps you’ll follow:

-Access your code-server project in the browser listening on
+- Access your code-server project in the browser listening on - localhost

 By the end, you will have a minimal, real-world code-server instance that allows developer teams to write code using VSCode in the browser.